 What are your logistics?

 One way to lower your costs is by producing closer to your suppliers or buyers.
-This cuts down on transportation costs and can even build your brand as being locally-sourced.
+This geographical advantage cuts down on transportation costs and can even build your brand as being locally sourced.

 What is your lead time?

-This question is a big one but usually ignored by many business owners.
-How long does it take to put in an order for supplies, produce your product and deliver it to the customer?
-Understanding this will help you save money and make sure you don’t run out when your customers are buying.
+This question is a big one, but many business owners ignore it.
+How long does it take to place an order for supplies, produce your product and deliver it to the customer?
+Understanding this will help you save money and ensure you stay supplied when your customers buy.

 How much does it cost to make?

-This includes raw materials and production costs.
-Don’t forget to include a cost for your equipment used in production.
-That equipment is going to wear out regularly and you’ll need to buy new so depreciate an amount every year to estimate your cost per unit.
+The cost to produce your product includes raw materials and production costs.
+Remember to include a cost for your equipment used in production.
+That equipment will wear out regularly, and you'll need to buy new, so depreciate an amount yearly to estimate your unit cost.